Large time behaviour of solutions to parabolic equations with Dirichlet operators and nonlinear dependence on measure data: Introduction

 The class of operators corresponding to regular lower bounded Dirichlet forms is quite large.
-It contains both local operators whose model example is the Laplace operator $\Delta$ or Laplace operator perturbed by the first order operator, as well as nonlocal operators whose model example is the $\alpha$-Laplace operator $(\Delta)^{\alpha/2}$ with $\alpha\in(0,2)$ or $\alpha$-Laplace operator with variable exponent $\alpha$ satisfying some regularity conditions.
+It contains both local operators whose model example is the Laplace operator $\Delta$ or Laplace operator perturbed by the first order operator, as well as nonlocal operators whose model example is the $\alpha$-Laplace operator $\Delta^{\alpha/2}$ with $\alpha\in(0,2)$ or $\alpha$-Laplace operator with variable exponent $\alpha$ satisfying some regularity conditions.
 Many interesting examples of operators associated with regular semi-Dirichlet forms are to be found in \cite{FOT,KR:JFA,KR:CM,MR,O2}.
-In fact our methods also allow to treat equations with operators associated with quasi-regular forms (see remarks at the end of Section \ref{sec5}).
+In fact, our methods also allow to treat equations with operators associated with quasi-regular forms (see remarks at the end of Section \ref{sec5}).

 As for the data $\varphi,f,g$, we assume that $\varphi\in L^1(E;m)$, $f,g$ are continuous and monotone in the second variable $u$ and satisfy mild integrability conditions.
 Our basic assumption on $\mu$ is that it is a smooth measure (with respect to the capacity associated with $(B,V)$) of class $\RR^+(E)$, i.e. a positive smooth measure such that $E_xA^{\mu}_{\infty}<\infty$ for quasi-every (q.e. for short) $x\in E$, where $A^{\mu}$ is the additive functional of the Hunt process associated with $(B,V)$ in the Revuz correspondence with $\mu$.
 Equivalently, our condition imposed on $\mu$ means that the potential (associated with $(B,V)$) of $\mu$ is $m$-a.e. finite.
-It is known that if the form $(B,V)$ is transitive or $\lambda>0$ then $\RR^+(E)$ contains the class $\MM^+_{0,b}(E)$ of positive bounded smooth measures on $E$.
-In general, the inclusion $\MM^+_{0,b}(E)\subset\RR^+(E)$ is strict.
+It is known that if $(B,V)$ is a non-symmetric form, and moreover, it is transient or $\lambda>0$, then $\RR^+(E)$ contains the class $\MM^+_{0,b}(E)$ of positive bounded smooth measures on $E$ (see Section \ref{sec2}).
+In general, the inclusion $\MM^+_{0,b}(E)\subset\RR^+(E)$ is strict (see Section \ref{sec2}).
 Elliptic equations with unbounded measures of class $\RR^+(E)$ are considered for instance in the monograph \cite{MV}; see also Section \ref{sec6}.

 Let $v$ be a solution of the elliptic equation

 Our main result says that under the assumptions on $\varphi,f,g$ mentioned before and some additional mild assumptions on the semigroup $(P_t)$ and the resolvent $(R_{\alpha})$ associated with $(B,V)$,